mattspotnitz/p8105_hw2_mes2165/Homework2.md

 view(df_un_one)
 ```

-\#I will do a long pivot on the month names
+I will do a long pivot on the month names.

 ``` r
 df_un_two = pivot_longer(